wp-plugins/dsidxpress-iskip/readme.txt

 [youtube http://www.youtube.com/watch?v=-wJ-zso8ofM]

 It's a simple installation: simply have dsIDXpress running, and then install and activate this plugin.

-Uses [iSkip](https://github.com/iantearle/iSkip) for the gallery functionality.
-To do more amazing things with dsIDXpress, check out [IDX+](http://www.idxplus.net).

 == Installation ==